lshAlgorithm/configure/basic/cuda_on_fedora.md

         ```
         `source` and Type `GCC13_INIT` to activate the environment.
     * You can specify it when compiling the `.cu` with `CC=/usr/local/gcc-10.2.0/bin/gcc-10.2.0 CXX=/usr/local/gcc-10.2.0/bin/g++-10.2.0` in the terminal.

+# The Frame Drop problem on Fedora
+* No exact reason detected.
+* Solved by `dnf upgrade`, not upgrade the system.